Wayside School Gets a Little Stranger: Plot

-The kids, especially Dameon, suspect that something is different about Mrs. Jewls when they notice that she's eating strange things and getting overly emotional over everything that she sees.
+The kids, especially Dameon, suspect that something is different about Mrs. Jewls when they notice that she is eating strange things and getting overly emotional over everything that she sees.
 Their suspects are confirmed when Mrs. Jewls tells the class that she is pregnant and expecting her first child.
 Mrs. Jewls announces that she will take maternity leave, and a man named Mr. Gorf will substitute for her.